 Obviously, I was scarring him for life right?

 Anyway, that time has come and gone.
-Then I had another baby, and spent virtually nothing.
-(Almost, there are a few useful items I wanted, like this thing.
-One of my favorite baby products ever!)
+Then I had another baby and spent virtually nothing.

 So this is the ultimate list on how to save money on a new baby.